flipacholas/Architecture-of-consoles/articles/sega-saturn.md

 ### I/O

-Peripherals are controlled by the **SMPC** (System Management & Peripheral Control), a micro-controller that also provides a real-time clock and receives commands from the SH-2s.
+Peripheral management and real-time clock are also provided by the aforementioned **System Management & Peripheral Control** (SMPC).
+The SMPC is controlled with commands sent by the SH-2s.

-### Expansion
+### Expansion methods

+This console bundles a considerable number of external connectors and interfaces that only received a handful of uses, at most.
-There's a **cartridge slot** used for **additional storage** (save data) or **extra RAM**.
+- Behind the drive there's a **cartridge slot** officially used for **additional storage** (save data) or **extra RAM**.
+In Japan and the United Stated, a modem was also offered to provide [online functionality]({{< ref "mega-drive-genesis#early-network-attempts" >}}).

-Another expansion slot is found near the CD Reader, this one expects a **Video CD Card** that, as the name suggests, enables to play Video CD.
+- At the back of the console there's a slot for a **Video CD Card** that performs MPEG decompression for programs/games that support it.

-Finally, there's a mysterious socket at the back of the console called **Communication Connector**.
+- Finally, there's a mysterious socket at the back of the console called **Communication Connector**.
 Sega didn't publish any documentation for developers, but after some reverse engineering efforts, people discovered that it's connected to the SCSP's MIDI pins and the two SH-2's serial interface (SCI).
-Sega released a Floppy drive that relied on this interface.
+In any case, Sega released a Floppy drive that relied on this interface.

 ---

 ## Anti-Piracy & Homebrew

+In response to the easiness of cloning a CD, Saturn added a copy protection system (along with region locking) to control the distribution of games.

-Copy protection on CDs is applied by burning special data out of reach from conventional burners, the Saturn CD reader refuses to read the disc if the out-of-reach data is not found.
-The disc reader also contains a custom **SH-1** processor that interfaces with the rest of the system using encrypted communication.
-It's worth mentioning that Saturn CDs don't have any reading protection, so you can actually access its content from a PC.
+Copy protection on CDs is applied by burning special data (called 'system area') out of reach from conventional burners, the Saturn refuses to boot the disc as a 'game disc' if the out-of-reach data is not found or it's invalid.
+The disc reader also contains a custom **SH-1** processor that interfaces with the rest of the console using obscured protocols.

+It's worth mentioning that since Saturn CDs follow the ISO9660 (a standard file system for CD data), PCs can read the game disc without problems (but, of course, they can't execute the game unless they use an emulator).

+### Defeat

-A popular method of disabling the copy protection was by installing mod-chips that could trick the CD reader when a burned disc is inserted.
+First of all, the classic method used for disabling the copy protection consisted in installing a **mod-chip** that could trick the CD reader when a burned disc is inserted.
+There was also a 'swap trick' that consisted in **hot-swapping** a genuine disc with a burned one just after the protection checks passed... with the risk of damaging the drive!

+After the turn of the century, alternative but more sophisticated methods used for running unauthorised code were discovered, for instance:
+- An **exploit in the copy protection mechanism** was found and it allowed to boot up any disc game without going through the copy protection checks.
+This was packaged in a program called **pseudosaturn** and required to be executed from a cartridge.
+Thus, Action Replay cartridges are often re-flashed with pseudosaturn (though the flasher also needs to be bootstrapped somehow, most commonly through the swap trick).
+  - This method is still being used as of 2022, although a new fork of pseudosaturn named 'Pseudo Saturn Kai' is installed instead.
-A more sophisticated method for running unauthorised code was published in 2016 (almost 20 years later) by exploiting the fact that the Video CD add-on can inject unencrypted code to the CD subsystem (bypassing the CD reader altogether).
+- Another method was reported in 2016 (almost 20 years later) by exploiting the fact that the **Video CD add-on can inject unencrypted code** to the CD subsystem (bypassing the CD reader altogether).
 This finally allowed to load Homebrew without depending on the ageing drive.
+The Video CD exploit is commercially distributed in a product called 'Satiator' (I'm not sponsored, by the way).
+- Finally, there's another commercial alternative that replaces the CD reader with an SD or SATA adapter.
+The Saturn still thinks it's reading from a CD, but the 'CD' is being emulated by the adapter, which is in turn reading from a disc image.
+These products are called **Optical Drive Emulators** (ODE).

 ---

 ## That's all folks

+{{< figure_img src="mine.jpg" alt="My Saturn" class="centered-container" >}}
+A Japanese Saturn I acquired to get more material for this article.
+While the games look fine, it was thanks to the Saturn's enormous Homebrew library that I was able to understand the real capabilities of this console.
+{{< /figure_img >}}